graniecqu/COIT20246-T22026-GrahamRanie/week04.md

 ## Task 4.
 Analyse Ping Packet Capture
 ![ARP Screenshot](./IMAGES/WEEK4-TASK4-PingPacketARP.png)

 The image above is the ARP packet from my pcap file.
 The purpose of an ARP is to broadcast a message to all devices on the network to determine which device has the IP address requested.
-Then that device responds with the MAC address.
+Then that device responds with the address so that the Ping test can be completed.

 ![ICMP Screenshot](./IMAGES/WEEK4-TASK4-PingPacketICMP.png)